Occupational Health and Safety Code

 480(1)

-(a) opening containers or packages of explosives,
+(a) opening a package of explosives,

 (d) any other work performed directly with explosives.